 - 1 cup shredded Swiss cheese

-- Place bread slices on a baking sheet and bake for 6-8 minutes, or until lightly toasted.
+- Place bread slices on a baking sheet and bake for 6 to 8 minutes, or until lightly toasted.
 Remove from oven and leave bread slices on baking sheet.

-- While the bread is toasting, melt butter in a skillet over medium-high heat.
-Add onions and cook for 3-4 minutes, or until tender, stirring frequently.
+- While the bread is toasting, melt butter in a skillet over medium high heat.
+Add onions and cook for 3 to 4 minutes, or until tender, stirring frequently.
 Add brown sugar, minced garlic, thyme and Worcestershire sauce.